Warning: free up space!

 In smartphones, something similar is happening.
 Currently, the standard for a mobile device is 64GB.
 Just a few years ago, it was about 16GB.
 Apple (NASDAQ: AAPL) and Samsung were the ones who set this trend, increasing their memory but also eliminating from their catalogues devices with smaller storage.

-Camera and screen improvements are the main changes that generate this need for large storage spaces.
+Camera and screen improvements are the main changes that generate this need for large storage spaces as it can be seen in the new models by Apple (NASDAQ: AAPL).
 Today’s screens, some with high refresh rates, allow you to enjoy the best multimedia content.
 Still, the content must be in high resolution to get the most out of it.
 Back to square one, the higher the quality of the content, the more space it takes up on our devices.

 Photos and videos also put our free gigabytes up against the wall.
 Phones today have the ability to capture images and video in very high resolution.
 Some Android phones have 108-megapixel cameras, which allows us to capture a lot of details, but this will be reflected in the size of the files.
 A photo taken with the Galaxy S21 Ultra 5G can be up to 30Mb.
 If we decide to save it on the cell phone, this space will quickly be used up.
 Some content creators or amateurs use their cell phones to capture video.
 In this case, the size becomes quite high.
 1 hour of 4K video will be about 22GB.